mattjlewis/diozero/docs/docs/9_Releases.md

 + ST7735 / ST7789 displays
 + Stepper motors
 + Tidy up sampleapps with sub-packages as per diozero core (api, devices, motor, util, sbc, ...)
-+ Servo - add as a first-class device type (as supported by PiconZero and Arduino)
 * SPI support for Arduino devices over Firmata

 ## 1.3.1 (in progress)